-\section{Individual mobility models}
+\subsection{Individual mobility models}

-Individual mobility models determine the pattern of each node by varying its speed vector, defined at generic time $t$ as: $\vec{v(t)}=|v(t)|e^{j\theta(t)}$, where $|v\left(t\right)|$ is the speed absolute value and $\theta\left(t\right)$ is the direction of movement, defined as the angle between the $x$ axis and the speed vector in the selected coordinate system.
-The position of a node can be obtained at any time $\tau$ between two updates of $\vec{v}$ as follows:
+Individual mobility models determine the pattern of each node by varying its speed vector, defined at generic time $t$ as: $\vec{v(t)}=v(t)e^{j\theta(t)}$, where $v\left(t\right)$ is the speed of movement and $\theta\left(t\right)$ is the direction of movement, defined as the angle between the $x$ axis and the speed vector in the selected coordinate system.
+The position of a node at any time $\tau$ between two updates of $\vec{v}$ is thus:

-where $t_{lu}$ is the time instant at which the speed vector was last updated, as shown in Figure \ref{fig:IndividualModels_pos}.
+where $t_{lu}$ is the time instant of last speed vector update (see Figure \ref{fig:IndividualModels_pos}).

-Models can be divided in two families, based on the way $v$ and $\theta$ are selected and updated: \emph{memoryless} vs. \emph{memory-based} models.